 - There you fasten the guideline on the ring.

-- After that we will send you a steel wire with a three pieces shackle.
+- After that we will send you a steel wire with a three-pieces shackle.

 While he was describing what I would have to do, I thought that he was taking me for an idiot who had never slung anything in his life.
 But very quickly during my other offshore jobs I was going to realize that unlike civil engineering diving it was always like that in offshore: Divers can only take little initiative.

-- UH!
+- Uh!
 What’s that I asked a little intrigued?

-- It means that you will come up directly to the surface where we will rapidly take off your gear and then put you in the bin where you'll be recompressed to twelve meters while breathing pure oxygen.
+- It means that you will come up directly to the surface where we will rapidly take off your gear and then put you in the chamber where you'll be recompressed to twelve meters while breathing pure oxygen.

-It’s an orange KMB 9 band mask equipped with communications with the surface.
+It was an orange KMB 9 band mask equipped with communications with the surface.

 I went to the edge of the barge waited a few moments for the top of a wave and jumped.

-There, the visibility was good and I could see that the down line was where the supervisor had said.
+There, the visibility was good and I could see that the downline was where the supervisor had said.

 The dive took place without any difficulty, in accordance with the instructions I had received.
 Result, twenty minutes after my departure, I could announce:

-- Surface work completed !
+- Surface job completed !

 - Affirmative, everything is in place, tight and secured, and the valve is closed.

-My dive had apparently met the requirements of the Supt because as soon as I stepped out of the chamber, he told me that I would be part of the next saturation which should take place in a few days if the weather calms down.
+My dive had apparently met the requirements of the Supt because as soon as I stepped out of the chamber, he told me that I would be part of the next saturation which should take place in a few days if the weather calmed down.

-He then asked the dive supervisor to show me the complete deep diving installation during the next hours and brief me on the various ongoing work procedures for the setting of the jet and the inspections.
+He then asked the dive supervisor to show me the complete deep diving installation during the next few hours and brief me on the various ongoing work procedures for the setting of the jet and the inspections.

 As the work was entirely finished on this site two tugs had begun to recover the anchors.